LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/README.md

 2. Import Data Functions:

  - Go to `Tools > Register Data Functions` and select New.
- - Click Import and select the .sfd files located in the spotfire/data_functions folder.
+ - Click Import and select the .sfd files located in the Spotfire/data_functions folder.

 3. Configure Data Function Parameters:

  - Map the input parameters to your data table columns, ensuring that the catalyst pools, experimental results, and solvent/base combinations are correctly linked.
- - Map the output parameters to Spotfire visualization elements.
+ - Map the output parameters to Spotfire visualisation elements.

 4. Allow for the debugging tool to show printing statements:
  - In order to be able to see the printing messages or assertion errors that are set to pop out if the input is not in the correct format, you should allow the debugging tool to show its output.
 This setting can be found at `Tools > Options... > Data functions > Enable data function debugging`